odrodrig/odrspiceworks-example/docs/examples/README.md

 6. Navigate to the hostname and port the app is running on (`http://localhost:3000/` by default)

-How to run example applications within Spiceworks
+Adding example apps to Spiceworks
 --------------------------------------------------

-Steps:

 1. Navigate to Settings (top right of page, gray gear icon)
 2. Under Additional Settings, select Manage Apps